fire53base/fire53base/readme.md

 # Quick Start:

+* Open "SampleScene.unity" scene in "fire53base/Assets/Scenes/" directory.

-*The URL for JSON can be added as string in Editor Mode throught the Script "json_handler.cs" attached to "JSON_handler" Gameobject.
+* The URL for JSON can be added as string in Editor Mode throught the Script "json_handler.cs" attached to "JSON_handler" Gameobject.

-*On clicking play button in Editor Mode , the JSON file is fetched and Layers are rendered on the screen.
+* On clicking play button in Editor Mode , the JSON file is fetched and Layers are rendered on the screen.

 ## Example Use :